genericusernameofcourse/stats220/README.md

 Btho192

 ## why is this here?
 I had to create a github page with a barebones readme file for a statistics class.
 A basic level of markdown was needed to be used.
-We could of been more creative and made this page look nice, it is clear I havn't done this.
+We could of been more creative and made this page look nice, it is clear I haven't done this.
 ## Things this project contains:

 * Memes